waleedgeo/EarthEngineProjects/README.md

 # Google-Earth-Engine-Projects
-A repository containing open-sourced projects (mostly my contributed) on the use of Google Earth Engine for various environmental applications.
+A repository containing open-sourced code of my projects on the use of Google Earth Engine for various environmental applications.
+The codes are written in JavaScript (JS) and Python (PY) languages.
+Any suggestions and contributions are welcome.

+## For Projects details, check project page at:

 ## Lists of Projects: